-- If you develop a cough or fever in the week before your surgery, please contact the Elective Surgery Booking Office as soon as possible - You may need the have a pregnancy test on the day of your surgery.
+- If you develop a cough or fever in the week before your surgery, please contact the Elective Surgery Booking Office as soon as possible. - If you are sexually active you may need to have a pregnancy test, depending on the last day of your period.